projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-console.rst

 -  The ``stdio/tty/pty`` is TTY capable, which means :kbd:`TAB` and :kbd:`BACKSPACE` are supported, as on a regular terminal

--  When TTY is used, please make sure the redirected TTY is sleeping, (e.g., by ``sleep 2d`` command), and will not read input from stdin before it is used by virtio-console to redirect guest output.
+-  When TTY is used, make sure the redirected TTY is sleeping, (e.g., by ``sleep 2d`` command), and will not read input from stdin before it is used by virtio-console to redirect guest output.

--  When virtio-console socket_type is appointed to client, please make sure server VM(socket_type is appointed to server) has started.
+-  When virtio-console socket_type is appointed to client, make sure server VM (socket_type is appointed to server) has started.

 -  Claiming multiple virtio-serial ports as consoles is supported, however the guest Linux OS will only use one of them, through the